-While there is much more one could learn about the history of Valentine’s Day, it’s my ambition to address the grammatical structure of this romantic request.
+While there is much more one could learn about the history of Valentine’s Day, it’s my purpose to address the grammatical structure of this romantic request.
 While 19th century suitors may have courted their Juliets with ‘thine’ and ‘thou,’ Modern-folk ask, “Will you be my Valentine?” or, simply, “Be mine.”
 To someone unaware of the tradition, these phrases might be unclear or even insulting.
 What do you do when you find yourself lost in translation?
 Examining the syntactical frame might help to clarify any confusion your loved ones might have.
-Or maybe you'll just use this information as a conversation piece on a date with your sweet Valentine.
+Or maybe you'll just use this information as a conversation piece during a date with your sweet Valentine.

 "Will You Be My Valentine?"

 The question is an interrogative sentence asking about the future.
 'Will’ sets off the question, suggesting a question mark at the end of the sentence.
 'Will' is also a modal auxiliary verb adding a future condition to the linking verb ‘be’ midway through the sentence.
 'Be' is a linking verb that connects the subject and direct object together.
 It's the "Yes" you're hoping for.

 Unless you are telling a story from a third person narrative point-of-view, the pronouns ‘you’ and ‘my’ are revealing a 2nd person audience and 1st person speaker.
 'You' is the subject, but 'my' is not the object.
 Rather, 'Valentine' is the direct object of the subject.
 'My' is an adjective that modifies the direct object, 'Valentine,' and 'Valentine' is an allusion to the aforementioned Italian saints persecuted in early Rome.